What is a VPN and Why Would You Use One?

 • What is a VPN?
 A tool that provides a secure and encrypted connection.

 • Why should you use a VPN?
-It depends on your situation, but you might use a VPN to stay protected on public Wi-Fi, to hide your online activity from your ISP, or to access geo-restricted content.
+It depends on your situation, but you might use a VPN to stay protected on public Wi-Fi, hide your online activity from your ISP, or access geo-restricted content.

 • How does a VPN work?
 It routes your online traffic through a virtual tunnel, which masks your true IP address and encrypts your online activity.